tekdi/user-microservice/API_Documentation_Hierarchical_User_Search.md

 # Hierarchical User Search API Documentation

 ## Overview
-The Hierarchical User Search API provides a powerful and flexible way to search and retrieve users based on hierarchical location filters (state, district, block, village, center, batch) and role-based filters.
+The Hierarchical User Search API provides a powerful and flexible way to search and retrieve users based on hierarchical location filters (state, district, block, village, center, batch), role-based filters, and name search.
 It supports pagination, sorting, and custom field inclusion with optimized performance.

 ---